rooshil-bhatia/VC_DEMO/README.md

-# This is a demo page for SPRING Labs Voice Conversion Model.
+# This is a demo page for EZ-VC a Voice Conversion Model.